google/actions-on-google-pq2-template-sdk/README.md

-# Personality Quiz 2 Template to Actions Builder Migration
+# Migration from the Personality Quiz 2.0 template to Actions Builder

-This project contains the source code for [Personality Quiz 2](https://developers.google.com/assistant/templates/personality-quiz2) template to [Actions Builder](https://developers.google.com/assistant/conversational/build) migration.
+This project contains the source code for the conversion from the [Personality Quiz 2.0](https://developers.google.com/assistant/templates/personality-quiz2) template to the [Actions Builder](https://developers.google.com/assistant/conversational/build) platform.

-## Directory Structure
+## Directory structure

+The following table describes the file structure for this project:

 | Directory | Description                            |
 | --------- | -------------------------------------- |